-Communicate with your health care team about any side effects you may be experiencing so they can help you manage symptoms and help you cope.
-Keep in mind that everyone reacts differently to treatment and experiences side effects differently.
+Tell your health care team about any side effects you may have so they can help you manage symptoms.
+Everyone reacts differently to treatment and experiences side effects differently.

 Side effects from treatment can be short-term and go away even without stopping the treatment.
-Other side effects only resolve when the therapy is stopped.
-Talk with your health care team about any side effects you experience, so they can help you manage them.
+Other side effects only go away when the therapy is stopped.
+Side effects of treatment may be long term.
+Ask your doctor if you might have any of these side effects and how to manage them.